-- (8) C-3 district: No retail store, wholesale warehouse, nor any freestanding building for any permitted use shall exceed sixty thousand (60,000) square feet in total gross floor area, as defined in section 27-15 of this Code.
-Shopping centers may be constructed so long as no single unit within such center exceeds these sixty thousand (60,000) square feet limit.
-Furthermore, any retail stores, wholesale warehouses, or other freestanding buildings for any permitted use located within one thousand (1,000) linear feet of each other that operate under common business ownership or management, share a warehouse or distribution facility, or otherwise operate as an associated, integrated, or cooperative business shall not exceed a combined sixty thousand (60,000) square feet of total gross floor area in aggregate. - (9) CBD district: In order to preserve the small scale and quaint commercial character of the Central Business District, which also seeks to provide spaces for small local businesses, no freestanding building in the CBD shall exceed a gross floor area of twenty-five thousand (25,000) square feet. - (10) NC overlay: In order to better match the surrounding residential character, no freestanding commercial building in the Neighborhood Commercial Overlay shall exceed a gross floor area of twenty thousand (20,000) square feet. - (11) RC overlay: Total floor area of all buildings are limited to a maximum floor area ratio (FAR) of sixty-five (65) percent of the total lot area.
-Balconies, porches, and other required architectural features are excluded from the FAR requirement.
+- (8) C-3 district: Not applicable.
+No retail store, wholesale warehouse, nor any freestanding building for any permitted use shall exceed sixty thousand (60,000) square feet in total gross floor area, as defined in section 27-15 of this Code.
+Shopping centers may be constructed so long as no single unit within such center exceeds this sixty thousand (60,000) square foot limit.

+Furthermore, any retail stores, wholesale warehouses, or other freestanding buildings for any permitted use located within one thousand (1,000) linear feet of each other that operate under common business ownership or management, share a warehouse or distribution facility, or otherwise operate as an associated, integrated or cooperative business shall not exceed a combined sixty thousand (60,000) square feet of total gross floor area in aggregate. - (9) CBD district: Not applicable.
+In order to preserve the small scale and quaint commercial character of the Central Business District, which also seeks to provide spaces for small local businesses, no freestanding building in the CBD shall exceed a gross floor area of twenty-five thousand (25,000) square feet. - (10) NC overlay: In order to better match the surrounding residential character, no freestanding commercial building in the Neighborhood Commercial Overlay shall exceed a gross floor area of twenty thousand (20,000) square feet. - (11) RC overlay: Not applicable.